PD SAFEx – Now accepting participants

 - Symptom and Gait After Sensory Attention Focused Exercise vs Aerobic Training in Parkinson’s Disease, 2009

 - A Positive Influence of Vision on Motor Symptoms During Sensory Attention Focused Exercise for Parkinson’s Disease 2010

-Comparison of Exercise Strategies for Motor Symptom Improvement in Parkinson’s Disease, 2011
+- Comparison of Exercise Strategies for Motor Symptom Improvement in Parkinson’s Disease, 2011

 - A Randomized Single-Blind Double-Crossover Trial for Sensory Attention Exercise in Parkinson’s Disease, 2011

-Please call (519) 208-2273 or add yourself online today.
+Please call (519) 208-2273 to add yourself to the PD SAFEx waitlist now.

 PD SAFEx is the Best Exercise for Parkinson's Disease